 The pictures were taken with an iPhone 5s, and I think they hold up surprisingly well.
 In fact, to this day, they are some of my favourite pictures.

-This is mostly an experiment.
-Ideally, it will be a place to share some travel impressions, and maybe some thoughts about culture and technology.
 I would like to avoid this site becoming too shallow, so kindly be patient if – or rather when – posting is irregular.
 For the same reason, photographs might be current, but most of them will probably be shared after some time has passed.
-Maybe the best way to treat this is as if it were letters, written from afar.